Updated: Sep 24

 Seek broad employee input.
 Find people who see different possibilities than you do.
 Cultivate their input, give them incentives to speak up rather than ostracize them for disagreeing with the current strategic direction.
 This is challenging; many people do not know how to appropriately express themselves in honest disagreement.
 You may need to teach your executives how to openly listen and the dissenters how to position their ideas so that people will listen.

-Set up risk assessment teams that are charged with looking at current and potential strategies from many different frames (see our October 3rd blog on framing.)
+Set up risk assessment teams that are charged with looking at current and potential strategies from many different frames (see our article on framing.)

 Leaders need to help the organization get out of its comfort zone.
 Have everyone find new sources of information, and be certain every top executive is talking to customers about their unmet needs and desires.
 Be sure they understand their customers businesses, business models, value propositions, and strategic direction.
 You’ve got to try to see where your markets are going before everyone else does.

 What a change it would have made if Motorola, Nokia, and Blackberry had better understood that cell phones were not going to be just phones in the future.
 If they had known that customers wanted to have devices with large powerful and beautiful screens.
 Devices that keep them connected to the internet, enable them to process work programs like PowerPoint and Word, to play music, use blue-tooth, take fantastic pictures and video, they wouldn’t have just made cell phones.
 They had the advantage but lost it almost completely to Apple and Samsung.

 Some of the strategic ‘traps’ noted by Professor Buchel:

 Seeing what you expect to see – we don’t see what we don’t expect to see

 Misjudging industry boundaries – narrowly defining our industry based on current products and services